FREQUENTLY ASKED QUESTIONS

 - How can I apply for the scholarship?

-- How many EMJMD grants there are?
+- How many EMJMD grants are there?
 What are the chances of getting one?

 - How is the student selection performed?
 Why was my application denied?